Skip to main content

 Connect AI assistants like OpenAI Codex, Claude, Cursor, and custom agents to Proxus IIoT Platform via Model Context Protocol.

 Proxus includes a Model Context Protocol (MCP) server that enables AI assistants and autonomous agents to interact with your IIoT platform through natural language.
-Query telemetry data, manage devices, and automate workflows—all through conversational AI.
+Query telemetry data, inspect operational structure, and use governed OData access through conversational AI.

 Quick Start